 Few musicians have popularized the banjo quite like Pete Seeger.
 At first, a humble folk musician whose commercial success in the 1940s and 1950s propelled banjo into the limelight, Seeger eventually became a social activist who used his banjo for the greater good.
 He had a huge hand in the Civil Rights Movement in the 1960s and continued to use the banjo as a symbol of community and fighting oppression.
-Certainly appropriate, considering the original banjo was built by African American slaves in the Caribbean in the 17th century.
+Undoubtedly appropriate, considering the original banjo was built by African American slaves in the Caribbean in the 17th century.
 He inscribed the now-famous saying on his banjo head, "This machine surrounds hate and forces it to surrender."

 5. Bill Monroe's 1923 Lloyd Loar Gibson F-5 Mandolin

 4. James Burton's Pink Paisley Fender Telecaster

 James Burton may be the single most influential musician when it comes to electric guitar in country music.
 Why is that?
 Because his classic use of the Fender Telecaster completely revolutionized the sound of country music and ushered in the electric era.
-Burton played with some of the great American artists beginning in the 1950s, including Elvis Presley, Johnny Cash, Merle Haggard, The Everly Brothers and more.
-His classic telecaster skills inspired modern ax-slingers like Brad Paisley and Keith Urban, not to mention just about anybody looking to add twang to their guitar.
+Burton played with some of the great American artists beginning in the 1950s, including Elvis Presley, Johnny Cash, Merle Haggard, The Everly Brothers, and more.
+His classic telecaster skills inspired modern ax-slingers like Brad Paisley and Keith Urban, not to mention just about anybody looking to add some twang to their guitar.
 He's even got his own special model (the first) sold by Fender.